People

 Bark-fessor, Oreo, a brilliant mini-Aussie, serves as the lead investigator in the MINE Lab's Paw-tective Studies Department.
 His research interests include shepherding efficiency, treat economics, and zoomie dynamics under varying energy conditions.
 Oreo is currently working on a groundbreaking thesis titled, "The Art of Herding Humans: A Behavioral Study in Household Management."

-Donna, a remarkable Shih Tzu, serves as the Post-dog-toral Researcher in the MINE Lab's Comfort Optimization Department.
-Her research interests include blanket layering strategies, lap-warming efficiency, and the physics of toy displacement during playtime.
-Donna is currently working on an innovative study titled, “The Science of Cozy: Maximizing Comfort in Shared Living Spaces.”
+Donna, a remarkable Shih Tzu, served as the Post-dog-toral Researcher in the MINE Lab's Comfort Optimization Department.
+Her research interests included blanket layering strategies, lap-warming efficiency, and the physics of toy displacement during playtime.
+Donna worked on an innovative study titled, "The Science of Cozy: Maximizing Comfort in Shared Living Spaces."
+She will be deeply missed and forever remembered for her contributions to comfort science and the warmth she brought to our lab family.

 Purr-graduate Fellow: Fletcher